SanPen/GridCal/README.md

 ### Linear analysis

-We can run an PTDF equivalent of the power flow with the linear analysys drivers:
+We can run an PTDF equivalent of the power flow with the linear analysis drivers:

 ```python
 import os